Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `pluma`, `edit` functions should be able to open multiple files at once

 ###### NEW FEATURES
+- [ ] `data_features.sh`: validate `bashcolors` function.
+Write a single echo -e line that tests and shows all the colors (can be added as comentary in bashcolors function).
+Write custom color codes of gnome-terminal profile through gsettings  for dracula color schema or similar [color palette gsettings](https://askubuntu.com/questions/803230/how-to-set-built-in-color-scheme-for-gnome-terminal-via-cli-in-ubuntu-16)
 - [ ] `data_features.sh`, `common_data.sh`: `f` function.
 Searches a therm in a file, a directory or in file names.
 It has many fallbacks. lg: ls | grep "$1"  fn: "find . -name"
 - [ ] `data_features.sh`, `common_data.sh`: `port` function.
 It returns the name and PID of a process using the given port #  "lsof -i $1"  alias ports="lsof -Pan -i tcp -i udp"
 - [ ] `CONTRIBUTING.md`: Write down the command dependencies of the different features.